Team-Frontend-Lab/simple-modal/README.md

 [Frontend Lab](https://www.frontendlab.io) assessments help you sharpen your coding skills through real-world projects, making it easier to succeed in frontend assessments or machine coding rounds.

-**To do this challenge, you need a good understanding of React, JavaScript Firebase and CSS.**
+**To do this challenge, you need a good understanding of HTML, CSS and JavaScript.**

 ## The challenge